si9ma/cool-cheatsheet/README.md

 # cool-cheatsheet
-A cool cheatsheet list base on Tex, provide a better reading experience. --created at 2019-02-04 13:16:57, happy new year! :tada:
+A cool cheatsheet list base on Tex, with a better reading experience.
+--created at 2019-02-04 13:16:57, happy new year! :tada: